-Is your design optimized for your warehouse workflows?
+1. Is your design optimised for your warehouse workflows?

-Can a forklift get around in a safe distance via routes marked on the ground?
-What about people?
+- Can a forklift get around in a safe distance via routes marked on the ground?

 Leasing, designing, and managing a warehouse can not only take a considerable amount of time, but it’s also a big investment for a lot of effort, which could be used on other aspects of your ecommerce business.

-Along with optimizing storage costs, you don’t have to worry about hiring staff to manage demand, design, and optimize picking workflows, or worry about investing in technology and equipment.
+Along with optimising storage costs, you don’t have to worry about hiring staff to manage demand, design, and optimise picking workflows, or worry about investing in technology and equipment.

-Here are some of the other benefits of outsourcing warehouse management and fulfillment to ShipBob.
+Here are some of the other benefits of outsourcing warehouse management and fulfilment to ShipBob.

 Warehouse setup around order assembly

-Across all ShipBob warehouses, the warehouse layout is centered around efficiency, accuracy, and consistency.
-Our warehouse setup ensures that items can be located and pick efficiently to improve order accuracy while speeding up the fulfillment process.
+Across all ShipBob warehouses, the warehouse layout is centred around efficiency, accuracy, and consistency.
+Our warehouse setup ensures that items can be located and pick efficiently to improve order accuracy while speeding up the fulfilment process.

-Whether it’s assigning pickers optimized routes, opening more fulfillment center locations (across the US and globally) to cut down on shipping times, or improving our picking and packing processes, ShipBob is constantly looking for ways to improve and achieve higher levels of efficiency.
+Whether it’s assigning pickers optimised routes, opening more fulfilment centre locations (across the US and globally) to cut down on shipping times, or improving our picking and packing processes, ShipBob is constantly looking for ways to improve and achieve higher levels of efficiency.